rrr-dw/bl_robo_arm_rigging/readme.md

 This addon push one entry group to the add menu: **Serial Link**. **Serial Link** helps generating rigging of a serial link with dedicated UI and presets.

 Presets include SCARA, Stanford Arm, Cartesian Coordinate (PPP), Cylindrical Coordinate (RPPR), Spherical Coordinate (RRR) and Spherical Coordinate (RRP).
-You can modify a serial link that generated in this menu with **Modify Active Serial Link** entry once the base of the serial link is active.
+You can modify a serial link generated in this menu with **Modify Active Serial Link** entry once the base of the serial link is active.

 # Serial Link